Essential oils are very safe and easy to use. However, it is

 Use a carrier oil with babies, children and those with sensitive skin.

 Care should be used with babies, children, and the elderly.
-Their skin is more sensitive
+Their skin is more sensitiveand susceptible to irritation or stinging sensations.
+Use a carrier oil to protect this

 sensitive skin against irritation.
 When applying oils to babies & children, ensure they will not accidentally get the oils in their eyes or mouth (bottoms of the feet and then covered with socks, or along the spine are good locations).